w0ofy/real-system/README.md

 Some notes before you begin.

-- [Github Issues/Projects](https://github.com/bigwoof91/real-system/issues) are used to track work to be completed.
+- [Github Issues/Projects](https://github.com/bigwoof91/real-system/issues) are used to track work.
 - [Yarn Workspaces](https://yarnpkg.com/features/workspaces) is used to manage the monorepo.
-- Commit messages are linted with [commitlint](https://commitlint.js.org/#/) + [commitizen](https://commitizen-tools.github.io/commitizen/).
+- Commit messages are linted with [commitlint](https://commitlint.js.org/#/) & [commitizen](https://commitizen-tools.github.io/commitizen/).

 ## Setup